nailuj05/blog/blog-src/Building C using C.md

 Regardless whether you changed your build system and/or your project itself, just calling noob will handle it.
 RebuildYourself() also pass the arguments through so besides the "Rebuilding" printed to your stdout, it will be seamless.

 C can call any command and, due to being Turing complete, can model any logic.
 Annoying and repetitive tasks, such as checking for flags in `argv`, can be put into the library to keep the actual build script as concise as possible.

+Another cool perk of including the entire build system in the header file within the project is that it will never cause issues with newer versions (a common issue with GNU autotools).
+For example I recently refactored noob to use a more concise syntax and a prefix to avoid namespace collisions in bigger projects.
+This doesn't force me to rewrite any of the noob.c build files in my current projects however, they are all self contained and will continue to work.

 Of course, C can not just build C (and I use it for other projects too) but the philosophy itself is also portable to most languages.
 Why not compile Ocaml in Ocaml?